extism/ruby-sdk/README.md

   end
 end
 ```

+> *Note*: In order to write host functions you should get familiar with the methods on the [Extism::CurrentPlugin](https://extism.github.io/ruby-sdk/doc/Extism/CurrentPlugin.html) class.

 Now we just need to create a new host environment and pass it in when loading the plug-in.
 Here our environment initializer takes no arguments, but you could imagine putting some merchant specific instance variables in there: